Rhodiola rosea: Culinary use

-The leaves and shoots are eaten raw, having a bitter flavor, or cooked like spinach, and are sometimes added to salads.
+The leaves and shoots can be eaten raw, having a bitter flavor.
+They can also be cooked like spinach or are sometimes added to salads.
 An extract is sometimes added as a flavoring in vodkas.

 Research and regulation

 Rhodiola has been used as a dietary supplement.
+According to Memorial Sloan Kettering Cancer Center, Rhodiola rosea is used in Asia and Eastern Europe in the forms of capsules, liquid extracts and tablets as a traditional medicine.
 Through 2019, human studies evaluating R. rosea did not have sufficient quality to determine whether it has properties affecting fatigue or any other condition.
 The U.S. Food and Drug Administration (FDA) has issued warning letters to manufacturers of R. rosea dietary supplement products unapproved as new drugs, adulterated, misbranded and in federal violation for not having proof of safety or efficacy for the advertised conditions of alleviating Raynaud syndrome, altitude sickness, depression or cancer.

 A 2012 report by the European Medicines Agency on literature concerning the dried extract of R. rosea stated that "The published clinical trials exhibit considerable deficiencies in their quality.
 Therefore 'well-established use' cannot be accepted".